sameergthub24/Survey-form/README.md

-# Survey Form Repository
+# Survey Form

-Welcome to the Survey Form repository!
-This repository contains the source code and assets for a simple survey form created by Sameer GitHub.
-This survey form is designed to collect user feedback on various topics.
-Feel free to use, modify, and contribute to this project.

-# Introduction

-The Survey Form is a web-based form that allows users to provide feedback on different subjects.
+*This repository contains a simple and responsive survey form designed to collect user feedback.
+The form includes various types of input fields to gather a range of information from users in a user-friendly manner.* :blush:

+## Features :v:

+1. **Responsive Design:** The form is fully responsive and works on all screen sizes, including mobile devices.

+2. **Variety of Input Fields:** Includes text input, email input, radio buttons, checkboxes, dropdowns, and a text area for open-ended responses.

-It is built using HTML, CSS, and a touch of JavaScript for enhanced interactivity.
-The form is designed to be user-friendly and easily customizable.
+3. **User-friendly Layout:** The form is designed to be simple and intuitive for users to fill out.

+4. **Form Validation:** Basic HTML5 validation is included to ensure that users provide the necessary information.

+## Technologies Used 🌟:

+- **HTML5:** For structuring the form and defining the input fields.
+- **CSS3:** For styling the form and ensuring it is visually appealing and responsive.

+## Usage :+1:

+- Open the form in your web browser.

+- Fill out the form fields with the requested information.

+- Submit the form to send your feedback (note: this is a static form, and no data is actually submitted or stored).

-## Features:
+## Contributing

-- Simple and intuitive survey form.

-- Responsive design for optimal viewing on various devices.

-- Easy to customize and extend.

-- Basic form validation using JavaScript.

-- Clear and concise code structure.
+ Contributions are welcome!
+If you have ideas for improvements or additional features, feel free to open a pull request.
+Please ensure your contributions align with the project’s purpose and follow coding standards.